Chalwk77/HALO-SCRIPT-PROJECTS/Miscellaneous/VPS Setup Instructions.md

 This will make it so that only the specified IP(s) can connect to the vnc server.*
 > sudo ufw allow from 0.0.0.0 (replace 0.0.0.0 with your own ipv4 address)

-*If you did the previous step, then we also need to reject other inbound connections:
+*If you did the previous step, then we also need to reject other inbound connections.
 If you didn't do the previous step, skip to the next step.*
 > sudo ufw default reject incoming

 *Next step - Enable the UFW:*